(Continuing University Study)

 Foreign Credentials Service of America

-- English composition at a U.S. College/University: C or better
+- English composition at a U.S. College/University: grade of C or better

 Integrity is a value at UMBC.
 As such, applicants are expected to represent their self in the most true and accurate way.
 Learn more about academic integrity at UMBC.

 In addition to your college or university transcripts, if you have received less than 30 credits submit the following: